Director, 2014-15: Margaret Hayford O’Leary (Norwegian), Norwegian literature and language

 The Nordic studies program enables students who enter St. Olaf with advanced competence in Norwegian (or another Nordic language) or those who wish a more interdisciplinary approach than that offered by the Norwegian major an opportunity to pursue their interest in Nordic language, culture and society.

 OVERVIEW OF THE CONCENTRATION

 The Nordic Studies Concentration at St. Olaf College is designed to meet the needs of students who wish a more interdisciplinary study of the Nordic cultures than that offered through the Norwegian major.
-The Nordic Studies Concentration is an interdisciplinary study of the language, literature, history and culture of the Nordic countries.
-It is a self-designed combination of courses, approved by the Director of Nordic Studies.
-The Director of Nordic Studies is always the chair of the Norwegian Department, currently Margaret Hayford O'Leary.
+The Nordic Studies Concentration is an interdisciplinary study of the language, literature, history, and culture of the Nordic countries.
+It is a self-designed combination of courses, approved by the Director of Nordic Studies, who is also the chair of the Norwegian Department.

 REQUIREMENTS FOR THE CONCENTRATION

 The Nordic studies concentration consists of five courses:

 - One Norwegian language course beyond FOL-N. For example, Norwegian 232: Intermediate Norwegian II (or above) or; advanced interimediate knowledge of a different Nordic language.

 - One or two other courses from Norwegian department offerings selected from Norwegian 130, 140, 224, 240, 244, 253, 282, 371, 372, or others, as approved by the director.